Islam

-The religion of Islam originated in Mecca c.
-610 CE.
-Muslims believe this is when Muhammad received his first revelation.
+Islam originated in Mecca c.
+610 CE, when Muslims believe that Muhammad received his first revelation through Gabriel.
 By the time of his death, most of the Arabian Peninsula had converted to Islam.
-Muslim rule expanded outside Arabia under the Rashidun Caliphate and the subsequent Umayyad Caliphate ruled from the Iberian Peninsula to the Indus Valley.
-In the Islamic Golden Age, specifically during the reign of the Abbasid Caliphate, most of the Muslim world experienced a scientific, economic and cultural flourishing.
-The expansion of the Muslim world involved various states and caliphates as well as extensive trade and religious conversion as a result of Islamic missionary activities, as well as through conquests, imperialism, and colonialism.

-The two main Islamic branches are Sunni Islam (85–90%) and Shia Islam (10–15%).
-While the Shia–Sunni divide initially arose from disagreements over the succession to Muhammad, they grew to cover a broader dimension, both theologically and juridically.
-The Sunni canonical hadith collection consists of the six books, while the Shia canonical hadith collection consists of the four books.
-Muslims make up a majority of the population in 53 countries.
-Approximately 12% of the world's Muslims live in Indonesia, the most populous Muslim-majority country; % live in South Asia; 20% live in the Middle East–North Africa; and 15% live in sub-Saharan Africa.
-Muslim communities are also present in the Americas, China, and Europe.
-Muslims are the world's fastest-growing major religious group, according to Pew Research.
-This is primarily due to a higher fertility rate and younger age structure compared to other major religions.
+Islam rapidly expanded beyond Arabia under the Rashidun and Umayyad Caliphates.
+The two Islamic branches are Sunni Islam (87–90%) and Shia Islam (10–13%).
+Sunni and Shia Muslims together constitute nearly the entire global Muslim population, with estimates ranging from approximately 1.7–1.8 billion Sunnis to 285–300 million Shias worldwide.
+The Shia–Sunni schism initially arose from disagreements over the succession to Muhammad, and grew to encompass broader differences over the centuries, including distinct theological traditions, schools of jurisprudence, religious practices, and collections of hadith.
+Nevertheless, both branches share the fundamental foundations of Islam.
+The Sunni canonical hadith collection consists of The Six Books, while the Shia canonical hadith collection consists of The Four Books.
+Muslims are the world's fastest-growing major religious group, primarily due to a higher fertility rate and younger age structure compared to other major religions.
+It is projected that by 2050, the number of Muslims worldwide will equal the number of Christians, and Islam will become the world's largest religion by the end of the 21st century, surpassing Christianity.

 Etymology

 In Arabic, Islam (إسلام) is the verbal noun of Form IV originating from the verb سلم (salama), from the triliteral root س-ل-م (S-L-M), which forms a large class of words mostly relating to concepts of submission, safeness, and peace.
 In a religious context, it refers to the total surrender to the will of God.
 A Muslim (مُسْلِم), the word for a follower of Islam, is the active participle of the same verb form, and means "submitter (to God)" or "one who surrenders (to God)".
 However, Quranic studies scholar Mohsen Goudarzi has argued that in the Quran the word dīn means "worship", the islām means "monotheism" and the muslim means "monotheist".
 In the Hadith of Gabriel, Islam is presented as one part of a triad that also includes imān (faith), and ihsān (excellence).
 Islam itself was historically called Mohammedanism in the English-speaking world.
 This term has fallen out of use and is sometimes said to be offensive, as it suggests that a human being, rather than God, is central to Muslims' religion.